Chuck Schumer Answers Donald Trump's 'Clown' Gibe

 Schumer has said over the last few days that Democrats will do everything they can to stop the GOP’s push to repeal the Affordable Care Act, and especially will resist if Trump and Co. do not offer a serious replacement plan.

-Trump’s “clown” jibe gave him another chance to lay out the stakes.
+Trump’s “clown” gibe gave him another chance to lay out the stakes.

 “Instead of calling names, [the] president-elect should roll up his sleeves and show us a replacement plan that will cover the 20 million Americans who gained coverage, that will cover students or post-college students, 21 to 26, who want to stay on their parents plan, that will show how we cover people with pre-existing conditions,” Schumer said.
 “So I’d say to the president-elect and the Republicans that this is not a time for calling names.
 It’s time for them to step up if they want to repeal, and show us what they replace it with.”